Accelerating first-principles molecular-dynamics thermal conductivity calculations for complex systems

-Molecular-dynamics (MD) approaches offer greater versatility, but non-equilibrium simulations demand extremely large cells and rely on approximations to extrapolate to the infinite-size limit.\cite{Schelling2002, liang_finite-size_2014, Sellan2010} In contrast, equilibrium molecular dynamics with the Green–Kubo (GK) formalism alleviates some of these finite-size issues.
-However, achieving proper convergence of the method typically requires long simulation times as well as a system-specific choice of a reasonable correlation length making reliable automation difficult\cite{knoop_ab_2022}.
-A promising method that aims to address these issues is cepstral analysis \cite{ercole_sportran_2022, ercole_accurate_2017}.
+Molecular-dynamics approaches offer greater versatility, but non-equilibrium simulations can demand extremely large cells.\cite{Schelling2002, liang_finite-size_2014, Sellan2010} In contrast, equilibrium molecular dynamics with the Green–Kubo (GK) formalism alleviates some of these finite-size issues.
+However, achieving proper convergence of the method typically requires long simulation times as well as a system-specific choice of correlation length, which is hard to automate reliably\cite{knoop_ab_2022}.
+A promising method that aims to address these shortcomings is cepstral analysis \cite{ercole_sportran_2022, ercole_accurate_2017}.
 This approach is based on the denoising of the power spectrum of the heat flux, which is closely related to the GK autocorrelation integral.
 As the selection of the best result can then be based on objective criteria, the approach allows analysis of uncertainties and has led to a number of successful applications \cite{pegolo_thermal_2024, malosso_viscosity_2022, tisi_thermal_2024}.
-Another strategy is removing parts of the heat flux that do not contribute towards heat transport.
-For solids this can consist in ignoring the convective transport component \cite{knoop_ab_2022}, while for fluids removing non-diffusive parts can drastically reduce the noise in the resulting correlation functions.\cite{doi:10.1021/acs.jctc.9b01174} Additionally, a method for uncertainty-based analysis, KUTE (green-Kubo Uncertainty-based Transport properties Estimator) \cite{otero-lema_kute_2025}, has recently been developed for GK simulations, though its applicability to thermal conductivity is untested.
-Another technique aims to model the uncertainty of the GK integral using random walks \cite{Oliveira2017}.
+Another strategy consists in removing parts of the heat flux that do not contribute towards heat transport.
+For solids this can consist in ignoring the convective transport component \cite{knoop_ab_2022}, while for fluids removing non-diffusive parts can drastically reduce the noise in the resulting correlation functions.\cite{doi:10.1021/acs.jctc.9b01174} Additionally, a method for uncertainty-based analysis, KUTE (green-Kubo Uncertainty-based Transport properties Estimator) \cite{otero-lema_kute_2025}, has recently been developed for GK simulations, but its applicability to thermal conductivity is untested.
+Yet another technique aims to model the uncertainty of the GK integral using random walks \cite{Oliveira2017}.